 Because of the considerable health risks involved in drug and alcohol use, resources are available to assist the Harvard community in dealing with drug and alcohol abuse problems.
 The following are all strictly confidential services:

 • The medical staff at HUHS provides diagnosis and treatment recommendations.
 Call your primary care physician or nurse practitioner’s office for an appointment.
-If you have not yet selected a primary care clinician, call 617-432-1370 (Longwood campus) or 617-495-5711 (Cambridge area) for assistance and scheduling.
+If you have not yet selected a primary care clinician, call Medical area health services at 617-432-1370 (Longwood campus) or 617-495-5711 (Cambridge area) for assistance and scheduling.
+For more information, visit www.huhs.harvard.edu.

-• For immediate care of acute problems, the HUHS Acute Treatment Area in Cambridge (617-495-2138) is available weekdays from 8:00 a.m. to 5:30 p.m.
-On evenings, weekends, and holidays there is always a doctor at the HUHS After-Hours Urgent Care Clinic on the fifth floor of the Holyoke Center facility.
-From 12:00 a.m. to 8:00 a.m., press the buzzer and the door will be opened by intercom from Stillman Infirmary (617-495-5711).
+• For immediate care of acute problems, the HUHS Acute Treatment Area Emergency Line in Cambridge (617-495-2138) is available 24 hours a day.
+On evenings, weekends, and holidays there is always a doctor at the HUHS After-Hours Urgent Care Clinic on the fifth floor of the Smith Campus Center facility.

 • Alcoholism is a chronic medical disease that can cause emotional and social problems.
 The HUHS Mental Health Service staff is available to discuss such concerns and provide referrals as needed.
 Call the Longwood campus branch of HUHS at 617-432-1370 or the Cambridge mental health staff at 617-495-2042.